Everything an operator needs to take AIRGAP from a fresh sign-in to live signals.

 Memory and learning

 Each agent has a memory_enabled toggle.
-Turn it on and the agent retains a vector-indexed memory of past signals — correct calls, false positives, wallet patterns, your dismissals, outcome lessons — and uses it to bias future analysis.
+Turn it on and the agent retains a vector-based memory of past signals (correct signals, false positives, wallet patterns, your dismissals, outcome lessons) and uses it to bias future analysis.
 The flow:

-• When an outcome is known (the call worked, the call didn't, the token died), it gets condensed into a memory entry the agent can retrieve next time it sees a similar pattern.
+- When an outcome is known (the signal worked, the signal didn't, the token died), it gets condensed into a memory entry the agent can retrieve next time it sees a similar pattern.

 Memory is per-agent.
 Disable it if you want a clean, deterministic agent that only obeys its current config.